chinamike65/hugo-tuolesi/content/book4/book4en.md

 When there are no signs of death, everyone plays together every day.
 If the signs of death appear, other heavenly being will keep far away from him, because the body is very smelly, and other heavenly beings can't stand it.

-Some relatives and friends may pick up a few flowers from a branch, put them on his head, and say, "May you be born in this world after your death, and come to see us after accumulating blessings!"
+Some relatives and friends may pick up a few flowers from a branch, put them on his head, and say, "May you be born in this world after your death, and come to see us after accumulating merit!"
 There will be no other expressions.
 There is no way to help him, only to let him die there in pain.

 What is even more painful is that the celestial beings are called "those who know the three worlds", that is to say, after the celestial beings are born, they will know why they were born and became celestial beings;